 Welcome to St Mary’s Cathedral, located in the main Rynek (town square) in Kraków, and home of the infamous trumpet player.
 Built in the 14th century, the cathedral is full of beautiful designs on its walls and ceilings, such as this one.
 Even more famous is the trumpeter, who, legend has it, played a tune called the Hejnał Mariacki, in 1241 to warn the city of the Mongol Invasion.
 Supposedly, he was shot in the throat before finishing the song – hence why, when the trumpet’s tune is played every hour (which it still is to this day), it cuts off mid-song (simulating the brave but unfortunate trumpeter’s demise).
 Unfortunately, there’s a small fee to take photos inside the cathedral, which seemed odd to me.
 At any rate, I didn’t have any change with me.
 So, I took a furtive photo, hence the weird angle.
 I actually like it even more like this!

 Grenoble may not rival Paris for architectural beauty, but its proximity to the Alps makes for a different kind of beauty.
 Grenoble is one of the best jumping-off points for hiking through the French Alps.
-It even has a special office specifically for tourists who want to hike.
-And even though the old town of Grenoble isn’t as nice as other French towns (and there are no shortage of beautiful French towns), it’s still got the beautiful red roofs here.
-Hike up into the bastille and beyond into the mountains and you’ll get an amazing view.
-Watch the red roofs as they slowly blend into the modern (ugly) buildings, and finally into the mountains themselves.
-The French Alps are some of the best elements of Europe, so it’s highly appropriate that I’ll shortly be moving to le département du Rhône Alpes in just a few short months!
+It even has a special office specifically for tourists who want to hike (la Maison de la Montagne).
+And even though the old town of Grenoble isn’t as breathtaking as other French towns (and there are no shortage of beautiful French towns), it still sports the beautiful red roofs, the dramatic Haussmann architecture, and riverside facades.
+For a perfect afternoon, hike up into the ruined bastille and beyond into the mountains for an amazing view.
+Watch the red roofs as they slowly blend into the modern, less-attractive buildings, and finally into the mountains themselves.
+The French Alps are some of the best elements of Europe no matter the season!

 So maybe the Beskids don’t have much on the Himalayas, the Alps, the Andes or the Rockies, but don’t underestimate the beauty of these mountains that divide Poland, Slovakia, and the Czech Republic.
 While the range is 600km long, the highest point is only 6,762 ft high, less than half the height of Mont Blanc (15,782ft).
 But that’s okay because in a way, the fact that they are smaller and more unknown makes these mountains more beautiful, more unexpected, and more wonderful to explore from both a natural and a cultural standpoint.
 Along their paths you might find flowers, small animals, game, mountain concerts, hikers from all over Europe, villages, farms, historical monuments, wild mushrooms, collections of tents in the meadows, rolling fields, strange plants, a lack of border patrols…and many other wonders.
 Go hiking out in Poland’s Great Outdoors and see for yourself!